 Your lawn is an investment and can give you not only a sense of pride but can add value to your property if properly maintained.
 This is a great time of year to begin a DIY lawn care program, so be sure to consider us in your mix!

 We hope you’ve found our 7 tips for fall lawn care helpful.
-If you are wondering about additional ways to prepare your lawn for fall, contact us on Facebook.
+If you are wondering about additional ways to prepare your lawn for fall.
 We're happy to answer any questions you may have.